Los Angeles crime family: Origins and predecessors

 With Ardizzone gone, the Matrangas fulfilled their promise of revenge.
 On September 25, 1906, Cuccia was shot and killed, allegedly by Tony Matranga.
-With both Ardizzone and Cuccia gone, the Matrangas became the dominant criminal force in Italian Plaza community.
-To expand their power they began cooperating with the police.
+With both Ardizzone and Cuccia gone, the Matrangas became the dominant criminal force in the Italian Plaza community.
+To expand their power, they began cooperating with the police.
 Giving up information on their enemies and receiving immunity for most of their crimes, the Matrangas were able to expand their power and influence.

 Ardizzone returned to Los Angeles in 1914 and resumed his feud with the Matranga family.
 Sam and his successor, Pietro "Peter" Matranga, were both murdered within 33 days of each other in 1917.
 Mike Marino (aka Mike Rizzo), an Ardizzone ally, was responsible for the murders.
-While their next leader, cousin Tony Buccola was able to get revenge and kill Marino in 1919, many years of violence ruined the Matranga family.
+While their next leader, cousin Tony Buccola, was able to get revenge and kill Marino in 1919, many years of violence ruined the Matranga family.
 It was becoming clear that Ardizzone's faction was winning the war.
 With the rise of bootleggers in the 1920s, the Matranga's power declined and was eliminated with Buccola's disappearance in 1930.